 - Everyone will be able to buy coverage in 2014, even those with pre-existing conditions.

-- After 2014, Medicaid will cover very low-income people who have not been covered before, in particular, non-disabled adults without children.
+- After 2014, Medicaid in states (like Illinois) that opt to expand it, will cover very low-income people who have not been covered before, in particular, non-disabled adults without children.

 - Insurance companies will no longer be able to drop people when they get sick.

 - Insurance companies will also be required to cover free preventive care.

 - Your premiums will no longer be based on your gender or health condition.

 - Small businesses will get tax credits to help secure coverage for their employees.

 - Individuals and small businesses will be able to have more choices and improved quality when shopping for insurance through a new competitive health care marketplace (commonly called a health insurance exchange).

 Although this new health law will be phased in over many years, the Affordable Care Act will eventually affect all Illinois residents—in fact, many provisions are affecting people right now.
 The new legislation will impact individuals and families with children, small business owners, people with disabilities and pre-existing conditions, young adults, and seniors.
 It will provide coverage opportunities to people who are uninsured and will provide more affordable coverage to many small business employees or self-paying individuals who have insurance now.